 RIP my beautiful Spats

 Last week my beloved Spats died.
-It’s so very hard to find the words to express how sad I am.
+It’s so very hard to find the words to express how upset I am.
 Spats was a huge part of my life and has taken centre stage of my family for the past 11 years.
 They went by far too quickly.

-Although more of a lover than a fighter, Spats was a confident boy who ruled his human and fellow pets, sometimes with an iron claw.
+Although more of a lover than a fighter, Spats was a confident boy who ruled his human and fellow pets.
+Sometimes with an iron claw.
 He was a brave protector of his home and ensured that any visiting or resident dog exactly knew their place.
 Canines like our friend’s Zepp or our Axel have had to endure a fair share of his fierce control.

 I can’t help myself and hope that there’s a heaven for our pets.
 Maybe that rainbow bridge can really exist?
 I hope that wherever Spats’ soul is, he’s getting some extra treats and is stretching out all fours to soak up the warm sun.